-

 Investigating Heart Mountain Relocation Camp with the Lester Hunt papers

-The American Heritage Center (AHC) at the University of Wyoming is really on a digitization roll!
-We’ve just digitized and uploaded about 220 documents regarding the Heart Mountain Relocation Center and a 1949 film titled “Wyoming and Its Natural Resources” … Continue reading
+The American Heritage Center has digitized about 220 documents regarding the Heart Mountain Relocation Center and a 1949 film titled “Wyoming and Its Natural Resources” from the Lester C. Hunt papers.
+Lester Calloway Hunt was the 19th governor of Wyoming … Continue reading